-Citicorp International Limited ("the Company") is a restricted licence bank incorporated and domiciled in Hong Kong and has its registered office at 50/F, Champion Tower, 3 Garden Road, Central, Hong Kong.
+Citicorp International Limited ("the Company") is a restricted licence bank incorporated and domiciled in Hong Kong and has its registered office and principal place of business at 50/F, Champion Tower, Three Garden Road, Central, Hong Kong.

 Principal activities

 The Company is principally engaged in the provision of banking support services to Citibank N.A., Hong Kong Branch.
 The Company also conducts merchant and investment banking businesses.